Disinflation

 Definition of Disinflation:

-Disinflation occurs when the inflation rate falls but remains above zero.
+Disinflation occurs during periods when the inflation rate decreases but remains above zero.

 Detailed Explanation:

 Disinflation must not be confused with deflation.
 Disinflation may be the desired result of monetary policy when a central bank reduces the inflation rate.
-Deflation is considered dangerous by most economists because consumers and businesses delay purchasing goods and services.
+Most economists consider deflation dangerous because consumers and businesses delay purchasing goods and services.
 Why buy something today when it may be less expensive tomorrow?
 Disinflation is a slowing of the rate of inflation.
 Unlike deflation, prices continue to rise during disinflation - they increase at a slower rate.
 Unlike deflation, consumers and businesses have an incentive to purchase a good or service today to avoid paying a higher price in the future.

-To illustrate the distinction, assume in Year 1 the inflation rate equals four percent.
-Disinflation occurs if the inflation rate in year 2 is less than four but greater than zero.
+To illustrate the distinction, assume the inflation rate equals four percent in Year 1.
+Disinflation occurs if the inflation rate in Year 2 is less than four but greater than zero.
 If the rate is less than zero, then the economy is experiencing deflation.

-The graph shows that disinflation has been prevalent since 1980 because the price level has trended lower.
-Only briefly, in 2008, did we have deflation when the inflation rate dipped below zero.
+The graph shows that disinflation was prevalent between 1980 and 2019 because the price level trended lower.
+However, deflation occurred during the Great Depression of the 1930s, when the inflation rate dipped below zero.

 Dig Deeper With These Free Lessons: